Trinity - Before & After School Club

 If your child is collected early, the full fee will still be required.
 All booked sessions must be paid for on Friday of each week.

 We are not in a position to allow debts to build up.
-Therefore the following system will be in place if payment is not received on Friday.

 If you have any concerns regarding payments please contact the Trinity Manager initially.
 Legal action will be taken in the event of persistent non-payment